top of page

 • Simplified Right Menu: Streamlined the main area, removing unnecessary lines and boxes.

-One of the most significant improvements was simplifying the use of pop-up windows, preventing user frustration.
-The Component Manager, previously a source of confusion, was overhauled.
-By grouping the Piece, Seam, and Openings Manager together, users could now access these tools with a simple right-click.
+The Finishing Manager, previously a source of confusion, was overhauled and I grouping the Piece, Seam, and Openings in the Finishing Manager together.
+Now users can access these tools with a simple right-click.

 Finish Manager User Flow.png